 - Find the Thevenin Voltage by reconnecting the voltage sources.

 - Use the Thevenin Resistance and Voltage to find the total current flowing through the load.

 Keep It Simple

 Planning to design a DC power circuit?
 Chances are you’ll be incorporating a load whose value will change during your circuit analysis.
 Rather than having to recalculate the entire circuit each time you change the value of this load, you now have Thevenin’s Theorem to make your job easy.

 This theorem allows you to take any complex linear circuit with a variety of resistive components and EMFs and simplify it into a Thevenin equivalent circuit.
 With this simplified circuit, you can easily calculate the total current and voltage flowing through a load.
 This is a huge time saver for any engineer who needs to analyze circuits for power designs and other complex applications efficiently.

 For those of you visual/kinesthetic learners, be sure to check out the video below that shows how to use Thevenin’s Theorem step-by-step.

 Ready to design your first power circuit?
-Try Autodesk Fusion 360 for free today!
+Try Autodesk Fusion 360 electronics for free today!